 Procedures for Student Grievances or Complaints

 The official university policy for student grievances or complaints is listed in the Student Handbook, available online at http://www.georgian.edu/publications/.
-The guidance offered below is related to how the grievance is managed by the university systems and by key offices and functions.
+The guidance offered below is related to how the grievance or complaint is managed by the university systems and by key offices and functions.

 Stakeholders